Vanity Kills

-"Vanity Kills" is a song by English new wave and synth-pop band ABC, released as the third single from their third studio album, How to Be a ...
+"Vanity Kills" is a song by the English pop band ABC, released as the third single from their third studio album, How to Be a ...
 Zillionaire!
 (1985).
 It peaked at No. 70 on the UK Singles Chart and reached No. 91 on the U.S. Billboard Hot 100.

 Composition

 The song is in a C key and a major mode with a BPM of 125.

 Music video

 Two music videos were made by the band ABC.
 The UK video shows the four band members moving against a dark background, using simple stop motion camera tricks.

 The US version, directed by Peter Care, has a spoken prologue and epilogue, and presents Martin Fry and Mark White as noir detectives, investigating a variety of shady characters.